dimsav/blog/_posts/2015-02-08-elasticsearch-aggregations.md

 }
 {% endhighlight %}

 Wow, this just gave us some analyses about our sales.
 It says that we have `4` items, `minimum` amount is 10, `maximum` is 130, `average` is 62.5 and the `sum` is 250.
 Ok, That's cool, but we can't use this data.
-Our sales also store some *costs*, so all of this fields are telling nothing to us in this context.
+Our sales also store some *costs*, so all of these fields are telling nothing to us in this context.
 Don't get me wrong, this aggregation is pretty cool, just not useful in this context.
 How can we perform some analyses about our `profit` then?
 Well, we can build our own aggregation using some Groovy scripts, it's called `scripted_metric`.

 ### Scripted-metric Aggregation